 The primary purpose of this marketing metric is to help the marketing team identify the average speed for the audience to flow towards the expected marketing outcome.
 Compare the time spent in a stage, the touches per stage, and the type of interactions.
 You will learn a lot about a campaign contribution.
 As a marketer, start at the stage level, and you will be able to compare the conversion rate to numerous marketing dimensions.
 This will help you note the working contributions, those that need improvements, and those that you should eliminate.

-Marketers will be able to identify the content that performs highly, places with best content consumption, and areas to cut down unnecessary marketing expenses.
+Marketers will be able to identify the content that performs highly, places with the best content consumption, and areas to cut down unnecessary marketing expenses.
 Learn to cross-reference the stage, time spent there, and the number of successes that occur at different stages.
 This will help you identify interactions landscapes that are highly impactful, make a small impact, or takes too long.

 The following comparisons and reports will help your case.